 This program of study prepares the students to be a drafting technician capable of working with engineers in the many facets of the technical drawing and solid modeling design fields.
 Emphasis is placed on the architectural and mechanical drafting along with drafting courses for technical comprehension of the subject.
 Topics include conventional drafting methods and computer-aided drafting (CAD) systems such as AutoCAD, MicroStation, and Solidworks.
 This program balances computer software skills with design and drafting skills.
-The Computer-Aided Drafting Certificate constitutes the first year of the degree program without collage seminar and Physical Education.
+The Computer-Aided Drafting Certificate constitutes the first year of the degree program without college seminar and Physical Education.
 It may also be used as preparation for the Mechanical or Civil Engineering Technology degree programs.
 At least one year of high school or equivalent, including algebra, is recommended.

 Goal 1 The graduate will be proficient with architectural and civil drafting